santifo/Helminth_Bioinformatics_2025/course_manuals_2023/module_1_WBP1/module_1_WBP1.md

 Then you could use the structure file to perform subsequent analyses.
 Online tools that can be used with the downloaded structures from AlphaFold:

 - [SwissDock](http://www.swissdock.ch/), a web service to predict the molecular interactions that may occur between a target protein and a small molecule.
   It is used alongside S3DB, a database of manually curated target and ligand structures, inspired by the Ligand-Protein Database.

+- [SwissModel](http://www.swissmodel.expasy.org/), a fully automated protein structure homology-modelling server, accessible via the Expasy web server.
+  It allows to generate novel homology models, generate structural overlaps, and annotate them.

 - [Zhang group Online-serivces portal](https://zhanggroup.org/)
   - Docking simulations (https://zhanggroup.org/EDock/) against different ligands.